dotexe1337/dwm/README.md

 - vanitygaps: Gaps allowed across all layouts.
 - swallow patch: if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
 - System tray: Adds a system tray, something that the DWM bar should have had in the first place.
+- Per-tagpatch: Allows each tag to have its own separate layout

 ## Please install `libxft-bgra`!